-Identifying the Special Educational Needs of pupils
+Identifying the Special Educational Needs & Disabilities of pupils

-‘A child or young person has SEN if they have a learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.’
+‘A child or young person has SEND if they have a learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.’

 KPINS will assess the progress of pupils by comparing the children’s rates of progress against their starting points and will review all available information – from previous settings, other professionals and parents of the child.

-Class teachers, with the support of the SLT (Senior Leadership Team) and the Inclusion Manager/SENCo, will conduct regular assessments of progress for all pupils.
+Class teachers, with the support of the SLT (Senior Leadership Team) and the Inclusion Manager/SENDCo, will conduct regular assessments of progress for all pupils.
 Through monitoring and evaluation of these assessments, children requiring further support will be identified through, for example, progress which: